Huitlakoche/hapiJs/README.md

-Quick hapiJs app to get comfortable with the technology.
+This app was made to help me understand and get comfortable with the technology it was also made to get more exposure to GIT